|

 that gives access to the ground for cooking, and a fabric "dam" that separates the vestibule from the main body of the tent,

 and keeps dirt, snow, etc. out of the living area.
 There is also small awning which increases ventilation.
+I lived in this tent for two weeks in the Bugaboos, and had enough elbow

 room that it was actually not too bad being cooped up in the tent with my partner during day after day of crummy weather.